How much does it cost to put a dog or cat to sleep in the UK?

 Median £1,468 across 14 real prices

-A part-time nursery place, often two or three days a week, suits families who share care or only need cover for part of the week.
+A part-time nursery place, usually two or three fixed days a week, suits families who share care between parents or grandparents, or who simply don't need cover for the whole week.

 Median £401 across 14 real prices